Bennetor Magara: Wife, Children, Age, Qualifications, Career - Pindula, Local Knowledge

 |Makomborero and Mazvita

 Bennetor Magara is a Zimbabwean business executive.
-He is the current chief executive officer and director at Lonmin which is the third biggest platinum producer in the world after Anglo Platinum and Impala Platinum.
+He was the chief executive officer and director at Lonmin which was the third biggest platinum producer in the world after Anglo Platinum and Impala Platinum.

+Ben Magara is the founder and Chairman of Africa Metals & Mining Group and non-executive director of JSE-listed Grindrod, a leader in freight and financial services in South Africa.[1]

 Background